What is sterilisation?

 What is tubal ligation?

-This is a procedure to block the fallopian tubes so that the sperm cannot reach the egg and begin a pregnancy.
+Tubal ligation is a procedure to block the fallopian tubes so that the sperm cannot reach the egg and begin a pregnancy.

 What is the procedure for tubal ligation?

-How soon is the operation effective?
+How soon is the procedure effective?

 The operation is effective immediately after the procedure, but contraception should be used right up to the time of the operation.